 - I/O pins (to which you can connect e.g. a relais to switch something)

-After building up the device, you have to configure which display, speaker, LEDs and buttons/switches you want to use.
-Afterwards, you can communicate through the Base Station or the smart home software of your choice that's connected to the base station with the Controller device to test it.
-You should write down what information should be shown on the display, what statuses should be shown on LEDs, and what the user shall be able to select when he presses a button / switches a switch.
-Afterwards, you have to implement that logic in your smart home application.
+After building up the device, you have to configure which display, speaker, LEDs you want to use.
+The menu items you can select can be configured in the e2p.
+Each menu item consists of a title and a series of menu entries from which the user can select.
+After the device is configured, you can communicate through the Base Station or the smart home software of your choice that's connected to the base station with the Controller device to test it.
+You should write down what information should be shown on the display.
+Afterwards, you have to implement the texts to show in your smart home application.

 E2P Device Configuration